-Social Anthropology Doctoral candidate in the Sociology & Social Anthropology Department at Dalhousie University, and a Sessional Lecturer in the departments of Religious Studies and Sociology & Anthropology at the University of Prince Edward Island.
+Research Fellow, Doctoral candidate, and a Sessional Lecturer at the Sociology & Social Anthropology Department at Dalhousie University.
+At times I can also be found lecturing at the departments of Religious Studies and Sociology & Anthropology at the University of Prince Edward Island.

 In addition to my fellowship & doctoral work I am a contributor/collaborator with Culture on the Edge, and an active member of the American Anthropology Association, the Canadian Anthropology Society, the North American Association for the Study of Religion, Society for the Anthropology of Religion, and the American Academy of Religion.

 I received my M.A. in Religion & Culture from Wilfrid Laurier University (2010), an Honours B.A. in Religious Studies from Saint Mary’s University (2009), and a B. Comm. in Marketing from Saint Mary’s University (2003).
 I have also worked in various capacities for non-profit organizations and as an instructor of English as a second language in Taiwan.

 A current PDF version of my CV is available here: